 One of the consequences of Dookhan’s actions has been the release of prisoners from the county house of correction or state prison.
 About a week and a half ago a forty nine year old man was released from jail after being permitted to withdraw his guilty plea for a reduced Massachusetts Oxycontin Trafficking charge.
 That case, a Norfolk County Drug Case is believed to be the first in which someone effected by Dookhan’s actions has been released.
 Many more have followed.
 Prosecutors in some counties have taken the approach that any case involving Dookhan is tainted and warrants a new trial at a minimum.
 People involved in many these cases have been released for custody.
 In other counties prosecutors are scrutinizing each case individually.
 One district attorney’s office has taken the position that anyone who has entered a plea bargain and benefited by a reduced sentence or charge is not entitled to a new trial or withdrawal of his or her guilty plea even if Dookhan was involved in analyzing the drugs.
 Our office has taken to position that regardless, the constitutionality of the conviction should be challenged.
 At a minimum a motion to stay the sentence and for the release on bail should be awarded until the prosecution is able to argue with certainty that the conviction is not tainted by Dookhan’s actions.

-The Law Offices of Stephen Neyman, P.C. is dedicated to defending the accused and to making sure that people unfairly treated receive a proper defense.
+Law Offices of Stephen Neyman Criminal Lawyers is dedicated to defending the accused and to making sure that people unfairly treated receive a proper defense.
 We have been in the business of defending the accused for over twenty years.
 Call us at 617-263-6800 or send us an email to discuss your criminal case.